eduMFA/eduMFA/doc/faq/customization.rst

 But if you change the templates the normal translation with PO files can get a bit tricky.

-Starting with eduMFA 3.0.1 you can use the scope variable ``browserLanguage`` in your custom templates.
+You can use the scope variable
+``browserLanguage`` in your custom templates.

 You can print the browser language like this ``{{ browserLanguage }}``.